 Oral Cancer Screening

-Congratulations!
-Just by clicking on this page, you’ve made your first step toward overcoming your nicotine addiction.
-At Pace Dental Care, we’re here to assist and support you.
-We'll discuss your goals, educate you on smoking cessation methods and present the treatment options available to help you quit smoking for good.
+At Pace Dental Care, we’re here to assist and support you in overcoming nicotine addiction.
+We will discuss your goals, educate you on smoking cessation methods, and present the treatment options available to help you quit smoking for good.